 Latest Balloon Fiesta Coverage

-- Balloon Fiesta 2022 RV reservations on sale Jan.
-5
+- Balloon Fiesta tickets go on sale April 1

 Bullwinkle and Cork The Puppy are visiting from Brazil and making their debut at the Balloon Fiesta this year.
 There are also ten new special shapes, including Freddie the Fox and a baby dinosaur.
 There is also a handful of others that are sure to be a hit with the kids like a soccer ball with sunglasses and a colorful unicorn.